segment-boneyard/nightmare/Readme.md

 There are three good ways to get more information about what's happening inside the headless browser:

 1. Use the `DEBUG=*` flag described below.
-2. Pass `{ show: true }` to the [nightmare constructor](#nightmareoptions) to have it create a visible, rendered window that you can watch what's happening.
+2. Pass `{ show: true }` to the [nightmare constructor](#nightmareoptions) to have it create a visible, rendered window where you can watch what is happening.
 3. Listen for [specific events](#onevent-callback).

 To run the same file with debugging output, run it like this `DEBUG=nightmare node cnn.js` (on Windows use `set DEBUG=nightmare & node cnn.js`).